Cathay Dragon (Dragonair) Logo

 When the company changed its name, its logo underwent a complete transformation.
 While the dragon’s name remained, the mythical creature is no longer featured in the emblem.
 Replacing it is a light crimson stroke that flutters gracefully, akin to a celestial bird on the sign.
 This image, symbolizing flight with each stroke, reflects the company’s ambitions to reach new heights in the aviation industry.

-This light and airy element is visually balanced by a strong red inscription in English placed below it, with a Chinese inscription underneath.
+This light and airy element is visually balanced by a strong red English inscription placed below it, with a Chinese inscription underneath.
 This font choice demonstrates the company’s maturity and experience and highlights its individuality.
 The brand creates a memorable impression through its high level of service and distinct identity.